-- Approved by the Food and Drug Administration.
-That is, the Food and Drug Administration has approved the drug for the diagnosis or condition for which it is being prescribed. - - or Supported by certain reference books.
-These reference books are the American Hospital Formulary Service Drug Information, the DRUGDEX Information System, and the USPDI or its successor; and, for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology or their successors.
+• Approved by the Food and Drug Administration.
+That is, the Food and Drug Administration has approved the drug for the diagnosis or condition for which it is being prescribed.

+- or - Supported by certain reference books.
+(These reference books are the American Hospital Formulary Service Drug Information, the DRUGDEX Information System; and, for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology or their successors.)